kaibakker/ipfs-ethereum-log/README.md

 # Ethereum IPFS Log

-A simple append only log of IPFS merkle dag objects in the Ethereum blockchain
+A simple append-only log of IPFS merkle dag objects in the Ethereum blockchain

 ## Index
 - [Motivations](#motivations)